 Spring is finally here, and we are on the road to summer.
 Very soon, we will be wearing short pants and sleeves, skirts, and bikinis under the sun.
-When we have an ingrown hair, our skin looks textured with red or white spots.
-The cause of ingrown hair is when growing hair meets a blocked skin pore and turns back on itself, grows inward, and it forms ingrown hair.
+Our skin looks textured with red or white spots when we have ingrown hair.
+The cause of ingrown hair is when growing hair meets a blocked skin pore, turns back on itself, grows inward, and forms ingrown hair.
 These bumps may become irritable and can quickly become infected, and the area can become swollen with inflammation.

 Many people report their ingrown hair leaves scars if picked, and the skin becomes irritated and red.
 We asked a skin expert at Pulse Light Clinic why we get ingrown hair and how to reduce them for smoother skin results.